 To find out how to prevent such attacks from T cells, researchers are first attempting to unravel why they attack the CNS in the first place.

-There are a few theories for why this occurs, according to the National Institute of Neurological Disorders and Stroke (NINDS).
+There are a few theories for why this occurs, according to the

 One theory is that when the immune system is fighting an external invader — such as a virus — that mimics components of the brain, the immune system attacks CNS myelin in its attempts to quash the invader, a process known as molecular mimicry.